RyanParsley/angularE2E/slides.md

 # In other words...
 ## E2E tests run in the browser to more closely match real world user interaction with our app.

+???
+So the name of the game is interaction.
+We'll come back to that later but keep that in the back of your head when you think about what you _should_ be testing with e2e tests.

 ---

 background-image: url(./assets/whyE2E.gif)